All posts

 Public healthcare datasets have the same limitation.
 CMS Synthetic Public Use Files provide claims-level data in fixed-width or CSV format.
 MIMIC-III and MIMIC-IV offer rich clinical datasets for research — valuable for data science and ML training, but not designed to populate a development database with a custom schema.

 Bridging this gap — downloading a dataset or generating Synthea output, then writing an ETL pipeline to transform it into your schema, mapping FHIR resources to your table structure, handling FK ordering, and updating the pipeline every time your schema changes — is a real engineering project.
-Teams that attempt it usually spend a week building the pipeline and then abandon it after two or three migrations because the maintenance cost isn't justified.
+Teams that attempt it often find the pipeline needs revisiting after every migration, and the maintenance cost quietly accumulates.

 This is the piece that neither column-level generators nor file-based tools address for your specific schema: cross-row temporal consistency.